Daniel Nixon, MD

 Internship / Residency

-Diplomate, American Board of Internal Medicine, Medical Oncology
+- Diplomate, Medical Oncology – American Board of Internal Medicine

-Dr. Daniel Nixon, a board-certified medical oncologist at Cancer Treatment Centers of America (CTCA) at Western Regional Medical Center, constantly strives to improve the lives of his patients: “My goal is to give CTCA patients hope that all is being done that can reasonably help them.”
+Dr. Daniel Nixon, a Medical Oncologist at Cancer Treatment Centers of America® (CTCA), constantly strives to improve the lives of his patients: “My goal is to give CTCA patients hope that all is being done that can reasonably help them.”

 Dr. Nixon earned a bachelor of science degree in chemistry and zoology from the University of Georgia in Athens.
 After graduating magna cum laude from the honors program, Dr. Nixon moved to Augusta to earn a medical degree from the Medical College of Georgia, where he subsequently completed an internship and residency.
 Following his residency, Dr. Nixon fulfilled a clinical fellowship in medical oncology at Massachusetts General Hospital and a research fellowship in medicine at Huntington Laboratories within Harvard Medical School in Boston.